espressif/esp-protocols/components/esp_modem/docs/README.md

 ### DTE's

-Currently we support only UART, but modern modules support other communication interfaces, such as USB, SPI.
+Currently, we support only UART (and USB as a preview feature), but modern modules support other communication interfaces, such as USB, SPI.

 ### Other devices

 Adding a new device is a must-have requirement for the esp-modem component.
 Different modules support different commands, or some commands might have a different implementation.
 Adding a new device means to provide a new implementation as a class derived from `GenericModule`, where we could add new commands or modify the existing ones.

+## Configuration

+Modem abstraction is configurable both compile-time and run-time.

+### Component Kconfig

+Compile-time configuration is provided using menuconfig.
+Please check the description for the CMUX mode configuration options.

+### Runtime configuration

+Is defined using standard configuration structures for `DTE` and `DCE` objects separately.
+Please find documentation of
+* :cpp:class:`esp_modem_dte_config_t`
+* :cpp:class:`esp_modem_dce_config_t`